bryan-ab-smith/topomapper/README.md

 SOFTWARE.

 ### Note about the street GeoJSON data
-The GeoJSON data (datafiles/) comes from OpenStreetMap.
+The GeoJSON co-ordinate data (datafiles/) comes from OpenStreetMap.
 That data is available under the Open Database License (see [here](https://opendatacommons.org/licenses/odbl/1-0/)).